Valerie Wildman

 Valerie Wildman is an American actress and humanitarian.

 Early life

 Wildman was born in Miami Beach, to Leslie Ames, a Ford model and the first "Revlon" girl.

 Wildman holds a master's degree in Counseling.

 Film career

-Valerie Wildman’s first major film appearance was in Oliver Stone’s critically acclaimed “Salvador”, in which she played a provocative journalist “Pauline Axelrod”.
-She has appeared and starred in numerous films and television shows, including 11 years on “Days of Our Lives” in the role of “Fay Walker” and the recurring role of “ Christine Petit” on “Beverly Hills 90210.”
+Valerie Wildman’s first major film appearance was in Oliver Stone’s critically acclaimed Salvador, in which she played provocative journalist Pauline Axelrod.
+She has appeared and starred in numerous films and television shows, including 11 years on Days of Our Lives in the role of Fay Walker and the recurring role of Christine Petit on Beverly Hills 90210.